Dasharo/docs/docs/value-prop/overview.md

-Finally, we agree with John Hennessy and David Patterson that we enter era of [New Golden Age](https://www.youtube.com/watch?v=3LVeEjsn8Ts) of domain specific computing with open architectures and open source implementations.
+Finally, we agree with John Hennessy and David Patterson that we enter era of [New Golden Age](https://www.youtube.com/watch?v=3LVeEjsn8Ts) of domain specific computing with open architectures and open-source implementations.
 What eventually will lead to more [firmware everywhere](../osf-trivia-list/introduction.md#where-is-firmware).
 Addressing mentioned areas is just beginning for Dasharo we think following years would need way more firmware expertise then at any other point in time.